 Overall, we had an excellent time at Jojolapa and we cannot wait to go back there.
 The food is amazing and not something you see everyday and the staff are lovely and well informed.
 We left with very full bellies and a massive smile on both of our faces.
 Thanks to all the team for a wonderful meal

 Note to readers: Stuart and I dined as guests of Jojolapa.
 Many thanks to Nathan for setting this up

-Posted in Birmingham, Jojolapa, local, Midlands, Midlands Food, Restaurant, Review, Thank you, West Midlands
+Posted in Birmingham, local, Midlands, Midlands Food, Restaurant Review, Review, West Midlands

-Tagged Birmingham, Jojolapa, Midlands, Midlands Food, Nepalese, Restaurant, restaurant review, Review, West Midlands
+Tagged Birmingham, Jojolapa, Midlands, Midlands Food, Nepalese, Restaurant Review, restaurant review, Review, West Midlands

 After a fantastic visit to The Wild Garlic (Parts 1, 2 and 3), I decided to go to the River Cottage Canteen in Axminster on my way home.
 I have loved River Cottage and Hugh Fearnley-Whittingstall since I was at university and his show’s are one of the main reasons why I became a foodie.

 I arrived at the canteen at about 2pm on the Royal Wedding Bank Holiday Friday.
 The canteen was busy but not as busy as I expected.
 I was seated straight away and they brought over some bread and butter.
 It was lovely but much too bigger a portion for one.